The International Investigations Review: Greece

 Whistle-blowers may be considered as witnesses in the public interest, which results in complete protection from criminal prosecution with respect to offences such as disclosure of privileged information or filing a false complaint relating to the information the whistle-blower provides to the authorities.

-Although there is still no complete set of rules in place for whistle-blowers, numerous legal amendments have been made to protect whistle-blowers who may face false prosecutions, discriminations or unfair treatment because they disclosed serious corporate misconduct.
-These provisions are found in various laws and usually do not offer a comprehensive context of protection.
-Further steps are being taken to introduce a more robust set of rules, also in view of the new EU Directive EU2019/1937.
+Although there is still no complete set of rules in place for whistle-blowers, numerous legal amendments have been made to protect whistle-blowers who may face false prosecutions, discrimination or unfair treatment for disclosing serious corporate misconduct.
+These provisions are found in various laws and usually do not offer comprehensive protection.
+However, further steps are being taken to introduce a more robust set of rules, particularly in view of the recent EU Whistleblowing Directive.2

 i Corporate liability